 So, that’s all the documents and proofs you’ll need to make a car finance application.
 However, there are a few important factors to consider before you make your application.

 Don’t worry – you won’t need to make a decision on these things straight-away.
-And at Creditplus you’ll be assigned your own friendly advisor who will be able to discuss these aspects with you in more detail.
+And at Creditplus you’ll be assigned your own friendly car finance expert who will discuss these aspects with you in more detail.

 Before you sign up to a car finance agreement, you should take the time to calculate how much you can afford to spend on your monthly repayments.